 William Serrata is president of the El Paso County Community College District, a position he’s held since 2012.

-At the state level, Serrata chairs the Texas Association of Community Colleges (TACC) and is a member of TACC’s Legislative Committee and its Texas Success Center Advisory Committee.
-He also is a former chair of the Texas Student Success Council convened by Educate Texas.
+At the state level, Serrata chairs the Texas Association of Community Colleges and is a member of the association’s legislative committee and co-chairs its business advisory council.
+He also serves on the board of directors for Humanities Texas and is the former chair of the Texas Student Success Council convened by Educate Texas.

 Nationally, Serrata is an advisory board member for the Higher Education Research and Development Institute.
 He also has served as board chair of the American Association of Community Colleges and Excelencia in Education.

 Serrata holds a bachelor’s degree from Texas A&M University and a master’s from the University of Texas at Brownsville, both in English.
 He also holds a doctorate in educational resource development from Texas A&M.